ahmedraza17260/ahmedraza17260/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - 🎲 Passionate Problem Solver.
 - ✅ Academic background in Engineering.
-- 🏃 Working towards childhood dream of being Software Engineer
+- 🏃 Working towards a childhood dream of being a Software Developer
 - 🕌 Muslim

 ### Connect with me: